jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 > If you want to sort NUMERICALLY \(so 9 is lower than 19\), use `-n`.

 And the `uniq` removes duplicate entries from its input.
-Normal behavior is removing only the duplicated lines but you can change its behavior, for example  `-f1` switch forces it not to check the first field.
+Normal behavior is removing only the duplicated lines, but you can change its behavior, for example  `-f1` switch forces it not to check the first field.

 ```text
 jadi@funlife:~/w/lpic/101$ uniq what_i_have.txt